anujtenani/slate/source/index.html.md

 Welcome to OxyBit API !
 You can use our API to access the entire functionality of our trading platform.
 From algorithmic trading to end-to-end payments for merchants, you can build it all.

-We have language bindings in Shell, PHP, and Javascript!
+We have language bindings in Shell!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication